SNMP (Simple Network Management Protocol)

 snmp.community

-property is managed in the snmp_daemon.json config file
+property is managed in the snmp-daemon.json config file.

 Event Configuration Files

 Event Configuration files are how the BigPanda SNMP agent knows how to process each trap.
 Each trap will have a configuration object.
-Multiple trap configurations can reside in one event configuration file, and multiple event configuration files can be used at the same time via the snmp-daemon.json
+Multiple trap configurations can reside in one event configuration file, and multiple event configuration files can be used at the same time via the snmp-daemon.json configuration file.

 In order for an incoming trap to be processed, it needs to have a corresponding trap configuration defined in an event configuration file.